Ryderjj89/rsvp-manager/README.md

   - Comprehensive admin interface for event management
   - Email notifications for submitted RSVPs
   - Individual submission links so users can edit their submissions
+  - ICS calendar event so users can add your event to their calendar
+  - Customizable thank you/event conclusion message that can be automatically sent to your guests at 8 AM the following day
+    - This time is based on your local time zone that you specify with the TZ environment variable

 - Item Coordination
   - Create and manage lists of needed items for events